fonttools/fontspector/README.md

 - `profile-testplugin`: An example of a runtime-loadable test profile
 - `profile-googlefonts`, `profile-opentype`, `profile-universal`: Built in profiles and their check implementations
 - `profile-microsoft`, `profile-adobe`, ...: Additional profiles which are loaded at runtime (see below)

-## Running the CLI tool

-You have two options for running the CLI tool - you can download our binaries, or you can compile your own.

-- Official release binaries are available from the [GitHub releases page](https://github.com/fonttools/fontspector/releases).
-- You can install from binary with `cargo-binstall fontspector`.
-(If you don't have `cargo-binstall`, you can install it with `brew install cargo-binstall` on macOS Homebrew or `curl -L --proto '=https' --tlsv1.2 -sSf https://raw.githubusercontent.com/cargo-bins/cargo-binstall/main/install-from-binstall-release.sh | bash`.)
-- You can build the latest release from source with `cargo install fontspector`.
-(If you don't have a Rust compiler installed, you can use `brew install rustup` on macOS Homebrew or [rustup](https://rustup.rs) to install one.)
-- You can build the bleeding-edge version with `cargo install git+https://github.com/fonttools/fontspector/`

-> On macOS you'll need to pre-install the [protobuf.dev](https://protobuf.dev) package, such as with Homebrew like this:
->
-> brew install protobuf
-> cargo build --release;
-> ./target/release/fontspector ~/font.ttf;

-The single `fontspector` binary contains all the built-in checks, profiles, and HTML/Markdown templates.
-As mentioned below, some profiles require additional plugin binaries.

-By default, fontspector CLI is built without Python support.
-If you want to run fontbakery checks inside fontspector, build with `cargo build --release --features python`.
-You can then use the `--use-python` flag at runtime to cause checks registered with Fontbakery to be run in Fontspector if no Rust implementation is available.

 ## Building the web version